GuillemFo/Minishell/Infor/readme.md

   total                          [0265] [0122] [0001] [0388]

   Best state so far  //  have not fixed the error starting at 0 on the loop, maybe at expansor use error instead of exit_code.

+05:35 am still cant figure out how to sort $'a' or $"a" due me clearing quotes before.
+The idea i been trying to implement is to filter that type of possibilities at the find_dollar function. where i should not have any issue. been trying for long time now and cant find a way. right now the code is working worse than before due not expanding the env correctly (forceing to do it first, but will do all) starting to not care so much about it since is not that big deal.
+Problem is, i have no idea if it might be a issue at some point apart than expanding on echo or not.
+I feel like  wasted so much time again with this part of the minishell ... it feels impossible and time consuming. ill keep trying, this seems impotant... since its 10 good things less, ill retype the best way i had so far.